mmikowski/powercss/README.md

 ## Key benefits

+- **MIT license**
+- **No dependencies**
-- **Real-time styling** - Create custom styling for every user of your application at any time.
+- **Real-time styling** - Create custom styling for every user at any time.
 - **Pure JS** - Remove the need for **any** static CSS files.
 - **Name-spaced** - Play well with frameworks, jQuery, other libraries, and third-party JavaScript.
 - **Double-buffering** - Minimize page re-flows with this automatic feature.
 It can speed up some styling changes by more than 10x.
-- **Merging and caching** - Control when your styling is updated using time-based minimal processing.
+- **Merging and caching** - Control when styling is updated using time-based minimal processing.
 - **Mixins** - Create custom symbols at multiple levels: virtual stylesheet, virtual cascade, and global.
 Change a mixin map and watch the styles change immediately.
-- **Familiar work-flow** - Leverage your experience with static CSS files using virtual stylesheets and cascades.
+- **Familiar work-flow** - Leverage experience with static CSS files using virtual stylesheets and cascades.
 - **Machine optimized CSS** - Have the browser work more efficiently as only **one stylesheet** is used for styling at any given time, and **numerous redundancies** are removed during its preparation.
-- **Highly compressible** - Compress your styling to a fraction of static CSS.
+- **Highly compressible** - Compress styling to a fraction of static stylesheets.
 - **Quality code** - Use well tested and documented code.
-A commit hook is used to ensure no changes occur unless they pass **JSLint** *and* **regression tests**.
+A commit hook is used to ensure no changes occur unless they pass **JSLint** and **regression tests**.
 - **Media queries** and arbitrary-depth conditionals
-- **MIT license**
-- **No dependencies**

 ## Code Style
 PowerCSS is [a library][0] written in the code style presented in the book **Single Page Web Applications - JavaScript end-to-end** which is available from [Amazon][3] and directly from [Manning][4].
 It uses a **git** hook to block any code that fails to pass JSLint and regression tests.
 All object keys have an underscore prefix and suffix like `_this_` which makes them easy targets for compression.